Learn how to set the SEO title and meta description for each page on your website.

-You can use the "name” field in the Title tag field to pull it straight from your "Blog posts" collection.
-Now each blog post page will have a Title tag matching the name or title of that blog post.
+For example, you can add a dynamic “name” field in the title tag field to pull it straight from a Collection called “Blog posts.”
+Then, each blog post page will have a title tag matching the name of that blog post.
 You can also combine dynamic fields and add custom text.